 We recognize minimum rents, net of abatements, on a straight-line basis over the term of tenant leases.
-The term of a lease generally includes periods when a tenant: (1) may not terminate its lease obligation early; (2) may terminate its lease obligation early in exchange for a fee or penalty that we consider material enough such that termination would not be probable; (3) possesses renewal rights and the tenant's failure to exercise such rights imposes a penalty on the tenant material enough such that renewal appears reasonably assured; and (4) possesses bargain renewal options for such periods.
+A lease term generally commences when: (1) the tenant has control of the leased space (legal right to use the property); and (2) we have delivered the premises to the tenant as required under the terms of such lease.
+The term of a lease generally includes periods when a tenant: (1) may not terminate its lease obligation early; (2) may terminate its lease obligation early in exchange for a fee or penalty that we consider material enough such that termination would not be probable; (3) possesses renewal rights and the tenant's failure to exercise such rights imposes a penalty on the tenant material enough such that renewal appears reasonably assured; or (4) possesses bargain renewal options for such periods.
 We report the amount by which our minimum rental revenue recognized on a straight-line basis under leases exceeds the contractual rent billings associated with such leases as deferred rent receivable on our consolidated balance sheets.
-Amounts by which our minimum rental revenue recognized on a straight-line basis under leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual rent billings associated with such leases are less than the contractual ren
+Amounts by which our minimum rental revenue recognized on a straight-line basis under leases are less than the contractual rent billings associated with operating leases on our consolidated balance sheets.